Prajwal115/Death-Note-Anime-/README.md

 # Death-Note-Anime-
 Death Note Anime fanmade site (NOT REAl).
-This Website is Created By Prajwal of CLass XA, AFGJI As PHP needs a server to Run check out the innovativechallenger.co.in
-I made this website is responsive.
+This Website is Created By Prajwal of CLass XA, AFGJI THIS REPOSITORY IS ONLY TO VIEW CODE TO VIEW THE OUTPUT GO TO http://innovativechallenger.co.in/ As PHP needs a server to Run check out the http://innovativechallenger.co.in/ I made this website is responsive.
 (You can view it in your mobile, your tablet and in your laptop/PC) I wmade this website with HTML,CSS,JS and PHP.
 To view the website navigate throught the navigation bar.